 TABLE OF CONTENTSYOUR WATER2022 RESULTSMORE INFO

 TABLE OF CONTENTS

 Your Water

-Your Water System
+Your Water System Cross-Connection Control

-Cross-Connection Control

 2022 Test Results

 Possible Contaminants

 Key Definitions

 Water Quality Table

 About Lead

 PFAS

 About Monitoring Waivers

 More Information

-Water Use Efficiency

-Important Contact Information
+Water Use Efficiency Important Contact Information

-to being a leader in providing communities and customers with traditional and innovative utility services.
+Washington Water Service (Washington Water) is committed to being a leader in providing communities and customers with traditional and innovative utility services.
 Washington Water is proud of its service record and is staffed with courteous and knowledgeable water professionals who are dedicated to meeting your needs.
 While we are proud of our past record, we continually strive to improve upon the quality of services we provide to you, our valued customer.

 This 2022 Drinking Water Report is your annual update on the quality and safety of your drinking water.
 It includes the most recent water quality results through the monitoring period ending December 31, 2022, in accordance with state and federal regulations (not all testing is required every year).
 This report also provides access through references and telephone numbers to source water assessments, health effects information, and other water system topics.
 This allows you to make personal health-based decisions regarding your drinking water consumption and become more involved in decisions which may affect your health.

 Most importantly, this report shows that your drinking water source meets all primary and secondary EPA and Department of Health standards.

 We hope you find this information helpful.

-ABOUT YOUR WATER QUALITY TABLE OF CONTENTS YOUR WATER 2022 RESULTS MORE INFO YOUR WATER SYSTEM WHERE YOUR WATER COMES FROM Your water comes from two wells (groundwater).
-Well #1 is 63 feet deep and Well #4 is 97 feet deep.
-The system was optimized for corrosion control in 2008.
-The source water passes through calcium carbonate media in the corrosion control treatment plant, located at the Well #4 well site.
-This raises the pH and hardness of this slightly acidic groundwater, which reduces the water's corrosivity toward household plumbing and fixtures.
+TABLE OF CONTENTS YOUR WATER 2022 RESULTS MORE INFO

+YOUR WATER SYSTEM

+WHERE YOUR WATER COMES FROM

+Your water comes from two wells (groundwater).
+Well #1 is 295 feet deep and Well #2 is 250 feet deep.